mpaauw/grog/README.md

 ## Usage
 Once you've set up your environment and built your project / image, you should be good to start using Grog!

-Try the sample request to retrieve card data on `Phyrexian Hulk`, as an example (replacing the domain / port with your specific environment values, if they differ from the defaults):
+Try the sample request to retrieve card data on [Phyrexian Hulk](https://scryfall.com/card/tpr/230/phyrexian-hulk), as an example (replacing the domain / port with your specific environment values, if they differ from the defaults):

 ```
 curl --location --request GET 'localhost:3000/v1/card/Phyrexian Hulk'